|ROUND 1||ROUND 2||ROUND 3|

 - Every application is reviewed by the Admissions Committee.
 Only shortlisted applicants are invited for the ISBF entrance test & Personal Interview.

-- ISBF entrance test & Personal Interview will be conducted across multiple locations.
-Shortlisted applicants can choose their centre, when filling the application form.
+- Round 1 and 2 ISBF Entrance Test & Personal Interview will be conducted across multiple locations.
+Applicants can choose their centre when filling the application form.

 - ISBF reserves the right to change the ISBF entrance test & Personal Interview centre.

 - Round 1 and 2 applicants have to pay the balance of Admission Confirmation Deposit by June 29th, 2018.